nufke/LoxBerry-Plugin-LoxBuddy/docs/example.md

 loxone/1234567890/babf08a4-54ad-11ee-8c99-0242ac120002/cmd On
 ```

 In case Lox2MQTT is used, this message is used to control your Miniserver with serial ID `1234567890` and changes the state of control with ID `babf08a4-54ad-11ee-8c99-0242ac120002`.
-Alternatively, you can use another MQTT client (e.g. Node-RED) to retreive the message to control another device.
+Alternatively, you can use another MQTT client (e.g. Node-RED) to retrieve the message to control another device.

 ## LoxBuddy subscribing to control state changes